iamprasadraju/CS50P_PROJECT/README.md

 - To update a password, enter U and follow the prompts.
 You will be asked for the website/application name of the password you want to update, and then for the new password.

 ## Contributing...
-- If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+- If you'd like to contribute to this project, feel free to fork the repository and submit a pull request..
--